K4-pi/System-programming/Shell/Readme.md

 ## Features
 - command execution
 - pipes (|)
-- single piped commands
+- multiple pipe commands
 - basic error handling

 ## To-do
 - redirecting ( <, > )
-- lack of error handling in some functions
+- support of alias ?
-- multiple pipes ( ls | grep txt | wc -l )

 ## Why this project?
 This project was created to understand how UNIX shells work internally: